tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/最佳实践/生产消费最佳实践_intl_en.md

 **Offset commit**

 There are two parameters related to CKafka consumers:
-- enable.auto.commit: the default value is `true`.
+- enable.auto.commit: The default value is `true`.
-- auto.commit.interval.ms: the default value is 1000, i.e., 1s.
+- auto.commit.interval.ms: The default value is 1000, i.e., 1s.

 As a result of the combination of the two parameters, before the client polls the data, it will always check the time of the last committed offset first, and if the time defined by the `auto.commit.interval.ms` parameter has elapsed, the client will start an offset commit.

 Therefore, if `enable.auto.commit` is set to `true`, it is always necessary to ensure that the data polled last time has been consumed before data polling; otherwise, the offset may be skipped.

-If you want to control offset commits by yourself, please set `enable.auto.commit` to `false` and call the `commit(offsets)` function.
+If you want to control offset commits by yourself, set `enable.auto.commit` to `false` and call the `commit(offsets)` function.

 **Offset reset**